-Overall BCurriculum C+
+Curriculum C+

-- In January 2023, the Faculty of Medicine Phase 3 Planetary Health Curriculum Working Group began meeting to create recommendations for a longitudinal, spiral planetary health curriculum at the University of Ottawa Faculty of Medicine (uOttawa FoM).
-As of February 2024, the plans developed by the working group have been completed and are awaiting implementation, with a tentative start date of the 2024-2025 academic year. - Recommendations: We acknowledge the ongoing efforts of the FoM and encourage further progress.
-Additionally, we support their intention to adhere to the 11 curricular competencies identified by the Canadian Federation of Medical Students' Health and Environment Adaptive Response Task force.
+- Following the work of the Planetary Health Curriculum Working Group, a new longitudinal, spiral planetary health curriculum at the University of Ottawa Faculty of Medicine (FoM) has started to be implemented.
+As of September 2024, the new curriculum has been introduced to the first-year core content, with a year-by-year progression planned for the next few years (i.e., in September 2025, the planetary health curriculum will be integrated in first- and second-year curricula, and so on). - Recommendations: This new planetary health curriculum, based on the 11 curricular competencies identified by the Canadian Federation of Medical Students' Health and Environment Adaptive Response Task force, is a great step in the right direction.
 We also encourage the FoM to further incorporate Indigenous knowledge and perspectives within the planetary health curriculum.